 - ¼ cup sugar

-- 1 egg, beaten (see note in post above for egg-free suggestions)
+- 1 egg, beaten and room temperature (see note above for egg-free options)

 - ½ teaspoon salt

 - In a large bowl, whisk together the warm milk beverage and yeast.
 Let it sit or a few minutes to proof.

 - Whisk in the oil, sugar, egg, and salt, and then stir in 3 cups of flour to make a soft dough.

 - Turn the dough out onto a floured surface, adding more flour as needed.
 Knead and add flour until the dough smooth, elastic, and no longer sticky, about 5 to 7 minutes.

 - Invert the bowl over the dough and let rest 1 hour.

 - Grease 2 cookie sheets or line them with parchment paper.